Does this problem sound familiar?

 But in most cases, it’s a mistake to develop our messaging from the inside out by assuming that we know what will trigger our audience to take action.

 First, we go out to the market.
 First, we find out what people are already saying about us, about the alternatives to the solution, the service, the product that we provide.

 And then, we create messaging that enters the conversation already happening in our ideal audience’s mind.

-And if you have any questions or if you’d like to go through a process like this for your own organization, please do reach out.
-I’m so excited at what messaging DNA can do for not-for-profits or for profits.
-And I’d love to talk to you more about it.
-Thank you.
+If you have any questions or if you’d like to go through a messaging process like this for your own brand, please do reach out.